Aternus/babel-plugin-include/README.md

 ⚠ `./node_modules` is required to ensure that ESLint won't add "eslint-config" to the package name, resulting in a wrong path.

-## FAQ

-- The `include()` function takes a single string as an argument.
-Following arguments are ignored.
-- The included file must be a valid JavaScript file.
-If there are errors the compiler will throw an error.
-- The default encoding is assumed to be `utf8`.
-- You can use relative and absolute filenames, and change the `root` directory in plugin options.

 ## Options

 You can provide an options object to modify the default behavior of the plugin.